Darshana-Bhandari/personal-habit-tracker/README.md

 > **Project Status:** 🚧 Currently Under Development

-The authentication system has been completed, and the dashboard is actively being developed with habit management, progress tracking, statistics, and interactive user interface components.
+The authentication system is complete, and the dashboard now has full habit management, goal tracking, statistics, achievements, and interactive UI components working end-to-end.

 ---